biocore/songbird/README.md

 Once you have that, we can go into that directory and look at the ranks:

-Credits to Lisa Marotz (@lisa55asil) and Julia Gauglitz for the FAQs notes.
+Credits to Lisa Marotz (@lisa55asil) for the FAQs notes.